 Resources on Assistive Technology and Adaptive Art

-- AbleNet, Inc.: Assistive technology and curriculum solutions, including communication aids for nonverbal individuals, access aids for all ages and situations, and special education classroom curriculum and software. www.ablenetinc.com
+- AbleNet, Inc.: AbleNet provides assistive technology and curriculum solutions, including communication aids for nonverbal individuals, access aids for all ages and situations, and special education classroom curriculum and software. www.ablenetinc.com

-- Assistivetech.net: Searchable, national database of assistive technology products. http://assistivetech.net/
+- Assistivetech.net: This is a searchable, national database of assistive technology products. http://assistivetech.net/

-- Dancing Dots: Serves blind musicians and their educators through technology and training. www.dancingdots.com/main/index.htm
+- Dancing Dots: Dancing dots serves musicians with vision impairments and their educators through technology and training. www.dancingdots.com/main/index.htm

-- Described and Captioned Media Program: The program's mission to promote and provide equal access to communication and learning for students who are blind, visually impaired, deaf, hard of hearing, or deaf-blind. https://dcmp.org/ <
+- Described and Captioned Media Program: The program's missionis to promote and provide equal access to communication and learning for students who are blind, visually impaired, deaf, hard of hearing, or deaf-blind. https://dcmp.org/

 - FAAST (Florida Alliance for Assistive Services & Technology): FAAST provides demonstrations, information, and device loans to help Floridians make informed decisions and select the AT that best meets their needs. www.faast.org/